Timeframe of documentary post-production.

 A steadicam rig on a documentary set.

-3. What is the quality of the interview prompts?
+3. What happens to be the quality of the interview prompts?

 4. How good are the interviews?

-If you have well spoken and efficient subjects that concisely nail soundbytes it’s far easier to piece together a documentary for quick wins.
+If you have well spoken and efficient subjects that concisely nail sound-bytes, it is far easier to piece together a documentary for quick wins.
+A good producer or director knows how to choose winning subjects before an interview is scheduled.

 5. How many infographics are expected?

-Some subject matters in film production require more density of information to convey key subbjects and ideas.
-This can inlcude numbers, statistics or maps
+Some subject matter in film production requires more density of information to convey key subjects and ideas.
+This can inlcude numbers, statistics or maps.
+While motion graphics can be labor intensive, they are entirely at the control of the director and post production team.